Yo, dude. I'm Blackie.

 Mom

-and Dad purchased the land for our current Corporate Headquarters on in the
+and Dad purchased the land for the Mendocino County Corporate Headquarters on in the

 year